sjbiaga/kittens/recursion-2-schemes/README.md

 case class FacF[+R, T](n: R, k: T) extends ExprF[R]
 ```

-with a slight alteration: type parameter `R` stands for "_R_ecursion".
+with a slight alteration: type parameter `R` stands for "_R_-ecursion".
 We let type parameter `T` be the non-recursive type
 (for `ValF` and `FacF` only).

 To use recursion schemes, `ExprF` must be a `Functor`: